Monte9/nft-sales-bot/README.md

 yarn start
 ```

-Don't forget to upload your Twitter API keys to Heroku.
+Lastly, don't forget to upload your Twitter API keys to Heroku or your CI/CD platform.